holographicSol/TILaunchpadKit_MSP430G2553/ADC_Analyzer_OLED/README.txt

 SDA P1.6
 +   5v

-ADC Analyzer is currently passive.
+ADC Analyzer is currently passive while also primed for active operation.